US stocks slip following the latest discouraging signal on the economy

 The pressure is on companies to report bigger profits after the U.S. stock market surged to record after record from a low point in April.
 The big rally fueled criticism that the broad market had become too expensive.

-For stock prices to look like better bargains, either companies need to produce bigger profits, or interest rates need to fall.
+For stock prices to look like better bargains, either companies could produce bigger profits, or interest rates could fall.
 The latter may happen in September, when the Federal Reserve has its next meeting.

 Expectations have built sharply for a rate cut at that meeting since a report on the U.S. job market Friday came in much weaker than economists expected.
 Lower interest rates would make stocks look less expensive, while also giving the overall economy a boost.
 The potential downside is that they could push inflation higher.